 Stage 1: Befriending

 The first level of grooming usually involves someone that the victim is at least reasonably familiar with — a family friend, someone in class, or at least in the same school.
 It could also be a “secret fan” who keeps appreciating the victim’s social media profile through likes or comments.
 This “befriender” has been trained on how to gain the trust of the victim.
 Teenagers seek acceptance and attention.
 They are looking for an opportunity to fit in or prove themselves in some way.
-So it could be through a casual encounter at the grocery store, flashing a couple of friendly smiles in class, or just coincidentally being at the same party of a mutual friend.
+So it could be through a casual encounter at the grocery store, flashing a couple of friendly smiles in class, or just coincidentally being at the same party as a mutual friend.
 The trust-gleaning process is slow but sure.
 It’s not obvious externally, but inside, the wheels are turning as the process continues to wrest away the victim’s mental control.

 Stage 2: Dependence

-In the second stage, the befriender generally steps up the game to pull the victim into a trap through drugs, alcohol, or anything that the victim would like to try out.
+In the second stage, the child trafficking befriender generally steps up the game to pull the victim into a trap through drugs, alcohol, or anything that the victim would like to try out.
 This is especially the case if the victim is from a very strictly controlled environment.
 The technique is two-pronged — the victim’s mental constitution is broken down and she becomes dependent on the groomer for access to these substances.
 This could happen at parties in the neighborhood or at any venue with no responsible adult supervision.

 Stage 3: Transfer of control

-This is the stage where the predator isolates the victim from her parents.
+This is the stage where the child trafficking predator isolates the victim from her parents.
 He provokes the victim to stand up against her parents’ control and “fight for her freedom.”
 This process may take the form of throwing tantrums, rebellion, or antagonizing her parents and family.
 There is a noticeable shift in behavior and personality.
 Parents tend to write it off as “growing pains” or just something “every teenager would go through.”
 Again, it’s about taking control.

 Stage 4: Isolation from peer group